Lucaa8/mc_tower/README.md

 Examples of what we could do:
 - Custom shop upgrades (e.g., a sword with Knockback VI)
 - Custom modifiers that alter gameplay, such as clearing the enemy’s pool from any block or disabling all tools (melee only PvP)
+- Shops have limited resources (i.e. max 2048 wood blocks can be bought during the game)
 - Limited-time game modes with unique rules and challenges

 > ⚠️ Note: These event games **do not count** toward overall statistics or ranking systems.